What Are My Options if I Have Degenerative Disc Disease?

 At Performance Spine & Sports Medicine, our team of board-certified doctors is ready to help you explore treatment options for your DDD.
 We have six facilities that support patients in three states.

-Our expert care team, led by Suzanne Manzi, MD, Matthias Wiederholz, MD, and Mahmud Ibrahim, MD, can help diagnose and treat your back pain and spinal conditions.
+Our expert care team, led by Suzanne Manzi, MD, and Matthias Wiederholz, MD, can help diagnose and treat your back pain and spinal conditions.

 Spinal column wear and tear issues